sourav15102/MyLearning/Web/Basics.md

 - servers are special computers which are directly connected to the internet and web pages are stored there., they are generally present in data centers, which can provide the power and resouces to run these servers.
 - client are computers which are idrectly connected to internet via ISP.

-## HTTP
-- it is a tcp/ip based applicatino layer protocol.
-- it is an standardization on how client and servers(hosts) talk to each other.
-- The request and response are made up of a series of text messages, called HTTP messages, that follow a specific format and set of rules.
-- It uses tcp/ip to get responses to and from client and servers
-- it is a statless protocol.

-### REST:
-- it is service built on top of HTTP.
-- it uses standard http methods(GET, POST, PUT, DELETE).
-- Rest api hit is an http request, which is specifically designed to interact with web services.
-- Rest APi is concerned with endpoints, which represents a service,a functionality a server can provide.
-- so, http is protocol used to transfer data b/w client and server, but rest is specific type of http request which is used to access a functioanlity of web server.
-- it imposes certain rules in top of http,like:
-	- stateless
-	- responses can be cached.
-	- URIs

 ### Questions:
 - Q: Another protocols like http on tcp?
 - A: FTP, SMTP, DNS, SSH, Telnet